5. Who Does What

 "The handler guides the reed boat."Reference Note

-Section titled “Reference Note”For the technical version, see Ergative-Absolutive Alignment.
+Section titled “Reference Note”For more in-depth information, see Ergative-Absolutive Alignment.